john-lawniczak/Smart-Contract-Resources/README.md

 `linting` - the process of running a program that will analyze code for potential errors (verifying code quality) [eslint](https://eslint.org/)

 [liquidity pool](https://www.youtube.com/watch?v=dVJzcFDo498) - a smart contract containing large portions of cryptocurrency, digital assets, tokens, or virtual coins locked up and ready to provide essential liquidity for networks that facilitate decentralized trading

+`LVR (Loss Versus Rebalancing)` - measure of LP underperformance vs a continuously rebalanced reference portfolio due to adverse selection and backrunning.
+Used to evaluate AMM design and fee tiers; impacted by oracle quality, latency, and liquidity-timing strategies like JIT.

 `magic number` [wiki](https://en.wikipedia.org/wiki/Magic_number_(programming)) unique value with unexplained meaning or multiple occurrences which could (preferably) be replaced with a named constant